idrc-Battlecode-2021/Battlecode2022/src/bot10_SL/Desc.md

 ### Sages:
 - soldier code but updated action/vision radii
-- different targetting that accounts for charge damage
+- different targetting that accounts for mass charge damage
+- retreats if can sense bots in vision but action cooldown isn't up

 - 31: Soldier Healing
 - 32: Solider Healing
 - 33: Soldier Healing
 - 34: Soldier Healing
+- 35: lead location
+- 36: gold location
   When miners find a de 41: minorLocation (Where enemy is)  (Not Used Currently)
 - 42: enemy seen
 - 43: Archon Locations